 College student Columbus (Jesse Eisenberg) has survived the first few months of the zombie apocalypse, due largely to his strict rule about not getting attached to others.
 But when he falls in with a rag-tag crew that includes Wichita (Emma Stone), Tallahassee (Woody Harrelson) and Little Rock (Abigail Breslin), Columbus' number-one rule for survival is about to be tested.
 Before he knows it, he's developed serious feelings for Wichita—feelings that find him going up against the most terrifying clown zombies you can possibly imagine.
 Genuinely sweet but with some truly freaky scenes, Zombieland is a surprisingly unique twist on a genre that often feels dead on its feet.

 Meeting your boyfriend's ex can be awkward.
 But in The Invitation, it's life threatening.
 Will (Logan Marshall-Green) and his girlfriend Kira (Emayatzy Corinealdi) have agreed to attend a dinner party at the home of Will's ex-wife Eden (Tammy Blanchard) and Eden's new new husband.
 The evening promises to be a difficult one—Will and Eden divorced after the death of their young son, and it's clear that feelings are still raw on both sides.
 But as the night wears on, what at first seemed like just a difficult dinner party soon becomes something much more sinister.
 Kira and Will must fight like hell to save their relationship—and their lives.
+The Invitation is the perfect watch for if you need to have a difficult conversation about boundary-setting with exes and don't know where to start.

 The first film directed by comedy powerhouse Jordan Peele, Get Out follows photographer Chris (Daniel Kaluuya), a young black man, as he meets the family of his white girlfriend Rose (Alison Williams) for the first time.
 As the visit progresses, Chris becomes increasingly uncomfortable with the behavior of Rose's family.
 He realizes that what he at first took as the inherent discomfort of being one of only a few black people in an overwhelmingly white neighborhood is actually a sign of something even more sinister.
 An incredibly clever representation of racism in America, Get Out is wickedly funny and truly terrifying on a number of levels.
 It'll leave you and your partner with a lot to talk about.

 Making the leap to live together can take courage, especially if one of you has a lot of baggage.
 For young couple Katie and Micah, that baggage comes in the form of a malignant spirt that has pursued Katie since her childhood.
 When Katie and Micah move into their new home, she believes the evil presence has moved in with them.
 Pragmatic Micah sets up a video recorder in their bedroom to record any ghostly goings-on that may take place while they sleep—but ultimately, he gets more than he bargains for.
-A breakout hit from 2007, Paranormal Activity is still bone-chilling a decade after its release.
+A breakout hit from 2007, Paranormal Activity is still bone-chilling a decade after its release, and eventually led to six movies.
 Watch it with your significant other, and you're guaranteed to hold each other closer that night (unless, of course, a deadly poltergeist gets in the way).

 Featured still from "Crimson Peak" via Universal Pictures